transentis/bptk_py/README.md

 ```

 Other Linux distributions should have similar packages.
-You may always refer to the official websites of [Python](https://www.python.org/) and [Node.js](https://nodejs.org/en/) for help on installing on your specific operating system.
+You may always refer to the official websites of [Python](https://www.python.org/) and [Node.js](https://nodejs.org/en/) for help on installing the dependencies for your specific operating system.

 ### Install BPTK_Py using Pip
 After the prerequisites, we have to install ``BPTK_Py`` into our python environment.